zainafzal08/HodgePodge-Alpha/README.md

 1. getHelp
   - you only need this function if you use the same setup for the reccomended bot getHelp command
-  - this must return a list of tuples with 3 strings, the command structure, a description of the command, and a example command
+  - this must return a help obj with a list of tuples with 2 fields + 1 optional field under the name "cmds" and a link to a full documentation website/file under "docs". cmds are composed of The command, an description and a optional description.
-  - this will be formatted and sent to a chat if someone types in "<bot name> help with <module name>"
+  - This will be formatted and sent to a chat if someone types in "<bot name> help with <module name>"

 ## Utility classes